-- Please complete forms using your full legal name on your Social Security Card. - If you have a Guardian, your Guardian must sign all documents. - If you have a POA then you or your POA can sign all documents.
+Please complete all forms using your full legal name on your Social Security Card.

+If you have a Guardian, your Guardian must sign all documents, if you have a POA then you or your POA can sign all documents.

-Note(s): Please call with any questions or need assistance completing the forms in this packet!
-Thank you
+Please contact us with any questions or for help to complete the forms in this packet.